-The mineral content from bones is drawn out into the boiling water and one can know this for certain because the bones are often crumbly when the broth is done cooking.
+The mineral content from bones is drawn out into boiling water.
 Smaller bones like chicken and fish can sometimes entirely dissolve in the broth.
 Additionally, some of the star amino acids in bone broth include glutamine, glycine, proline, and alanine.

 Bone broth is very healing for the digestive tract, and it helps to prevent inflammation that leads to ageing.
 It is a rich source of Glycine which contributes and stimulates the production of stomach acid to aid digestion.
 Glycine is also an important component of bile acid which is necessary for the digestion of fat in the small intestine and helps maintain healthy cholesterol levels.

 Glutamine is another amino acid abundantly found in both broths.
 It is well recognized for its health-giving potential and is a natural remedy for “leaky gut”, an unpleasant and sometimes dangerous condition where the barrier between the gut and the rest of the body isn’t working properly.
-Allowing the molecules that should stay inside the gut to cross over into the bloodstream and potentially set off a cascade of autoimmune reactions.
-Glutamine helps maintain the function of the intestinal wall preventing this damage from occurring.
+Glutamine helps maintain the function of the intestinal wall.
 It also helps the villi of the small intestine to heal and grow which is very important for people suffering from malabsorption.

 The best-known GAGs are Glucosamine, consumed by thousands in supplement form to support joint health; and Hyaluronic which has been used as an effective treatment for osteoarthritis.
 According to the principle “like feeds like” broth gives our bone strength and flexibility, and our joints cushion and resilience.

-An often unknown fact of consuming bone broth is that it supports the body’s natural detox pathways.
+Bone broth supports the body’s natural detox pathways.
 Glycine an amino acid present in broth is a key player in detoxification.
 Glycine supports the liver to remove and get rid of anything dangerous from the body, helping it to re-energize and de-age the cells.
 Glycine is also a precursor amino acid for glutathione, a powerful cancer-curbing, age-slowing antioxidant that also supports liver detoxification.

 Bone broth is a valuable supplement food for all of us.
-It can be used as a foundational ingredient in soups, stews, and sauces and therapeutically for colds, digestive disorders, joint problems, and skin health.
 With a myriad of bioavailable minerals and anti-ageing nutrients, one can say it is time to put bone broth back on the table and nourish our bodies from the inside out.